-The application proposes to remove 13 category B trees and the existing hedgerow along Fontwell Avenue in order to facilitate the new access.
-Additional hedgerow is to be removed along the southern boundary due to the need to put in new parking spaces.
+The application proposes to remove 13 category B trees and a section of the existing hedgerow along Fontwell Avenue in order to facilitate the new access.
+The section of hedge to be removed is interspersed with Trees T11-T16 (T12-T16 are being removed) and is approximately 110m long and

+2.1m wide.
+Additional non native, category B hedgerow is to be removed along the southern boundary due to the need to put in new parking spaces.
+This hedge is approximately 24.5m long and 2m wide.